Eliana-Molinari/Eliana-Molinari/README.md

 - 🤔Looking for  challenges, practice and trainee jobs⚡
 - ⚡ interests : Video games , Music , Animation y series 🕹️🎮

+-You can find me 🌎:

+✔️ LinkedIn [ https://www.linkedin.com/in/elianamolinari/ “My Linkedin Profile ”]
+✔️ Instagram [https://www.instagram.com/eliana_nataliaa/ “My Instagram Profile ”]
+ I love connecting with different people so if you want to say hi, I'll be happy to meet you ✨

 ```diff
 @@ Currently working with: @@
 ```